digitalcraftsman/hugo-icarus-theme/README.md

         "/banners/placeholder.png"
     >}}

-### Github Gists

-Enter the id of your gist and you're ready to go.

-    {{<  gist "85f59771b5ae1e2091a8" >}}

-Note, that this only works with public gists since authentification is not supported.

 ### JSFidde

 It works the same with JSFiddle examples you want to showcase.
 The parameter `id` consists of the username and id of the example.